 The Cos4Cloud project uses co-design methodologies for prototyping the services from the bottom up, with the quadruple helix, to allow for customization at all required phases.
-Our main goal is to align mutual interests to tackle the technological challenges of citizen science by organizing face-to-face workshops, online interactions and testing the services among all end-users involved.
-As a result of the co-designing methodology, Cos4Cloud will improve the functional specification of the services.
+The final step of co-design is testing the services in real scenarios to keep improving their functionalities during and after the project’s lifetime, according to the end-users feedback.
+Our main goal has been to align mutual interests to tackle the technological challenges of citizen science by organizing face-to-face workshops, online activities and testing events in the different phases of each service development.

 Identify the issues